Junos-Cat/UMI_RTX_Basic_Controller/README.md

 Please note, this project is not meant to provide a polished controller for the robotic arm.
 It is meant to allow others to install the minimum packages neccesary to get their robitic arm up and moving.
 It is provided only so that others (including myself) may build upon it.
 Hopefully the controllers available will give you a few idea of how you wish to control the arm.

+For an example of another method of control, check out [nameguin](https://github.com/nameguin/umi_rtx_demos)'s project.

 ## Installation

 To use this porject, you will need to use Docker.
 To learn more about Docker, what it is, and why it's useful, see this [video](https://youtu.be/DQdB7wFEygo).